John Birch Society: John Birch

 In 1945, Birch was promoted to captain and began working in China both for and with the Office of Strategic Services (OSS), the U.S. wartime intelligence service in World War II.
 In August, after the Japanese surrendered, Birch was ordered by the OSS to northern China to obtain the surrender of the Japanese commanders at their installations.
 On August 24, nine days after the war, Birch left by train with his party which included two American soldiers, five Chinese officers, and two Koreans who spoke Japanese.
 After spending a night in a village, the party proceeded by handcar the next morning, and ran into a group of 300 armed Chinese Communists.
 Birch and his Chinese officer aide approached them and were told to surrender their weapons and the group's equipment.
 Birch refused, and after arguing about it with their commander, they were allowed to proceed.
 Along the way, Birch's party encountered more groups of Communists.
 The party arrived at a train station at Hwang Kao which was occupied by more Chinese Communists.
 Birch requested to speak with their leader.
 Birch and his aide approached the group's leader and after Birch refused to give up his sidearm, both were beaten and shot.
 Birch's corpse was bayonetted.
 The rest of Birch's party were taken prisoner.
 Birch's aide survived and the prisoners were later released.
 Birch's remains were recovered, and a Catholic burial service was held with military honors on a hillside outside of Suzhou, in eastern China.
-The Chinese Communists, who were active in northern China and Manchuria, were supposedly World War II allies with the United States.
+The Chinese Communists, who were active in northern China and Manchuria, were World War II allies with the United States.
 Birch believed that Mao Zedong and the Chinese Communists intended to take over China after the war and move into Korea.
 There were different explanations and theories as to why Birch was killed, ranging from his party showing up at Hwang Kao instead of Ninchuan, Birch's scheduled meeting with Chinese puppet troops of the Sixth Army under General Hu Peng-chu, misunderstanding by local guerillas, and provocation from Birch himself.